Ownership of investment real estate has always allowed owners significant tax advantages, which include:

 As your property goes up through appreciation and inflation, and your equity grows further through debt reduction, the resulting overall gain in your equity is not taxable until you sell the property.

-However, until we sell the property, we can still use that net gain of $100,000 to secure further loans for other investments.
+However, until you sell the property, you can use that net equity gain of $100,000 to secure further loans for other investments.

 Capital Gains Taxation Rate:

-Rather than pay tax at your personal marginal taxation rate on any profit you make on the sale of your property, by claiming a capital gain, the first 25% of your gain is “tax exempt” with the balance being taxed at your marginal rate.
+Rather than pay tax at your personal marginal taxation rate on any profit you make on the sale of your property, by claiming a capital gain (on Canadian properties for Canadian residents), the first 50% of your gain is “tax exempt” with the balance being taxed at your marginal rate.
+Using the same analogy above, if you sell the property and earn a $100,000 net gain, the first $50,000 is tax exempt, and you would pay tax on the remaining $50,000 at your marginal tax rate.

 Deductible Expenses:

-As an investment property owner there are certain expenses you can claim as an expense that will reduce your personal tax payable such as:
+As an investment property owner there are certain expenses you can claim as an expense that will reduce your personal taxes payable such as: